Holiday in Cambodia

 "Holiday in Cambodia" is a song by American punk rock band Dead Kennedys.
 The record was released as the group's second single in May 1980 by Optional Music with "Police Truck" as the B-side.
 The photograph on the front cover of the single was taken from the Thammasat University massacre in Thailand, depicting a crowd member beating the hanged corpse of a student protester with a metal chair.

-The song was re-recorded for the band's first album, Fresh Fruit for Rotting Vegetables (1980); the original recording of the song, as well as the single's B-side, are available on the rarities album Give Me Convenience or Give Me Death (1987).
+The song was re-recorded for the band's first album, Fresh Fruit for Rotting Vegetables (1980); the original recording of the song, as well as the single's B-side, are available on the compilation album Give Me Convenience or Give Me Death (1987).

 Composition

-The song was written shortly after the genocidal dictatorship of the Khmer Rouge, led by Pol Pot and his Communist Party of Kampuchea, which is estimated to have been responsible for the deaths of roughly a quarter of the Cambodian population between 1975 and 1979.
+The song was written shortly after the Cambodian genocide by the Khmer Rouge, which is estimated to have been responsible for the deaths of roughly a quarter of the Cambodian population between 1975 and 1979.
 The lyrics are critical of disingenuous college-aged students in the Western world, contrasting their lifestyle with that of those under the Cambodian regime.
-The official video-clip shows American soldiers in helicopter, some chased by crowd, bombings including U.S. Air force napalm bombing, and people burned by napalm, in reference to Operation Menu.
+The official video-clip shows American soldiers in helicopter, some chased by crowd, bombings including U.S. Air Force napalm bombing, and people burned by napalm, in reference to Operation Menu.

 The re-recording of this song that appears on Fresh Fruit for Rotting Vegetables is different from the single version, being fifty-five seconds longer, at a higher tempo and featuring an extended, surf-influenced intro, as well as an extended bridge and guitar solo.